jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/1. deliver payloads/USB/README.md

 ## Payload

 Type 1 (executables) & Type 2 (scripts/configurations) are rather straight-forward with Sysmon Event ID, especially for controlled user environments that enforce Application-Control/Whitelisting.
-Outliers can be detected at 2 levels, host & population respective.
+Outliers can be detected at 2 levels, host & population.
 I will not digress since that has to do with analytics.
 For the earlier reasons, I selected a LNK exploit ([CVE-2017-8464](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2017-8464)) from Metasploit.
 If you are repeating this experiment, you will most probably need to temporary switch off your Anti-Virus engine.

 ## Observations